byte-physics/igortest/docu/sphinx/source/basic.rst

 A Test Suite is a group of :ref:`Test Cases<TestCase>` which should belong together.
-All :ref:`test functions<TestCase>` are defined in a single procedure file.
+All :ref:`test functions<TestCase>` are defined in a single procedure file, :cpp:func:`RunTest` calls them from top to bottom.
 Generally speaking, a Test Suite is equal to a procedure file.
 Therefore tests suites can not be nested, although multiple test suites can be run with one command by supplying a list to the parameter :code:`procWinList` in :cpp:func:`RunTest`.